whydebe/linux-setup-script/README.md

 ## License

-This project is open source.
-Please check the license file for details.
+This project is licensed under the MIT [License](./LICENSE) - see the LICENSE file for details.